docelic/amber-introduction/README.md

 Amber by default uses a feature called "port reuse" available in newer Linux kernels.
 If you get an error "setsockopt: Protocol not available", it means your kernel does not have it.
 Please edit `config/environments/development.yml` and set "port_reuse" to false.

-# Building the App
+# Building the App and Troubleshooting

 The application is always built, regardless of whether one is using the Crystal command 'run' (the default) or 'build'.
 It is just that in run mode, the resulting binary won't be saved to a file, but will be executed and later discarded.

+For faster build speed, development versions are compiled without the --release flag.
+With the --release flag, the compilation takes noticeably longer, but the resulting binary has incredible performance.

+Crystal caches partial results of the compilation (*.o files etc.) under `~/.cache/crystal/` for faster subsequent builds.

 Sometimes building the App will fail on the C level because of missing header files or libraries.
-Crystal won't print the actual C error, but will report that the compilation has failed and will print the line that caused it.
+If Crystal doesn't print the actual C error, it will at least report print the compiler line that caused it.

 The best way to see the actual error from there is to copy-paste the command reported and run it manually in the terminal.
 The error will be shown and from there the cause will be determined easily.

+There are some issues with the `libgc` library.
+Crystal comes with built-in `libgc`, but it may conflict with the system one.
+In my case the solution was to install and then remove package `libgc-dev`.

 # REPL